krcb197/CheerLightTwitterAPI/README.md

 # Installation

-This tool runs on Python 3.10, though it will hopefully work on 3.9 and 3.8 too (might need to test that)
+This tool runs on Python 3.10, 3.9 and 3.8 ( I suggest you use 3.10 as that is the latest version)

 To install the required packages